This post was originally published in April 2015 and was updated in April 2018

 Australia’s Great Ocean Road is hailed as one of the world’s most epic road trips, and for good reason.
 Stretching along Victoria’s south coast, the 240 kilometre journey traverses through seaside towns, hugs dramatic cliffsides overlooking roaring oceans, passes golden beaches, ducks through forested canopies of eucalyptus trees hiding koalas and culminates with an arrival at the famous Twelve Apostles.

 A trip along the Great Ocean Road (or GOR as those Aussies who are fond of abbreviations call it) can take anywhere from a day to two weeks depending on how it’s experienced.
-Options include a quick tour from Melbourne, a three-day jaunt between Adelaide and Melbourne, a rental car that allows one to go at their own pace, or even the Great Ocean Walk, a one-way journey that can take up to eight days to conquer.
+Options include an organized day trip from Melbourne, tackling the three-day jaunt between Adelaide and Melbourne in a rental car, or even the one-way Great Ocean Walk that can take up to eight days to conquer.
 Regardless of which route you choose, here are some of the best stops along Australia’s Great Ocean Road.

 Fun fact: Construction on the Great Ocean Road began back in 1919, and was created as a project for returning World War I servicemen.
 It was originally called a Tourist Road, but was renamed in 1972.

 Just a bit farther along the road is Lorne, a buzzing beach town full of holiday homes.
 A great spot to enjoy a picnic or even stay the night, Lorne is simply buzzing with activity thanks to its many green spaces, playgrounds, beaches and the boutiques that line the main strip.
-It’s also close to natural wonders such as Erskine Falls, making it a great base for exploring.
+It’s also close to natural wonders such as Erskine Falls which are great for exploring, and the Lorne Foreshore Caravan Park is a popular spot to spend the night and even has glamping.

 After getting back onto the main highway (with helpful reminders to drive on the left side of the road) the next stretch towards Apollo Bay is absolutely glorious.
 Considered to be the most picturesque section along the Great Ocean Road, vehicles hug the pavement as they navigate twisting roadways, where in some places only thin barriers separate the asphalt from the thundering ocean below.
 While there aren’t a lot of places to pull over, drivers can do so at Cape Patton which was once the site of a shipwreck—not surprising, given the force of the water.

-Those exploring GOR in a camper van will enjoy the next stop: Kennett River.
-Home to a sprawling campground with bathroom facilities and a general store, it’s a handy place to park for the night.
+Those exploring the GOR in a camper van like these ones here will enjoy the next stop: Kennett River.
+Home to a sprawling campground with bathroom facilities and a general store, it’s a handy place to park for the night and one of the most popular Great Ocean Road caravan parks.
 But the real draw is the animals that call it home—because really, who doesn’t want to see koalas, parrots and cockatoos up close?

 Just off the dusty trail leading into the campground, there is a grove of trees where the animals like to gather.
 It’s easy to find, as there are usually loads of excited visitors craning their necks and pointing at the koalas clinging to the thin, swaying branches, doing Cirque de Soleil-like moves to reach the eucalyptus leaves.
 Sadly a common cause of death among the marsupials is due to falling out of trees, and it’s easy to see why.